AdobeDocs/commerce-php/src/pages/developer/versioning/dependencies.md

 ## Service Provider Interfaces

-A PHP Interface in Magento can be used several ways by the core product and extension developers.
+A PHP Interface in Adobe Commerce and Magento Open Source can be used several ways by the core product and extension developers.

 *  **As an API**.
 An interface is called by PHP code.
 *  **As a Service Provider Interface (SPI)**.
 An interface can be implemented, allowing code to provide functionality to the platform.